lyleresnick/lyleresnick.github.io/_drafts/VIPER Explained.md

 The ViewController owns a Presenter, which in turn owns an Interactor.
 The presenter has a one-way relationship with the Router.
 The Router owns and has a one-way relationship with child ViewControllers that it creates and manages

-The ViewController sends messages to the Presenter, which in turn sends messages to the Interactor or the Router.
+The ViewController sends messages to the Presenter, which in turn sends messages to the UseCase or the Router.

-The Interactor uses the EntityGateway to obtain access to EntityManagers.
+The UseCase uses the EntityGateway to obtain access to EntityManagers.
 EntityManagers are responsible for providing access to the Entities.

+### Communication Between the Classes

 Since VIPER is an implementation of the Clean Architecture, there a few rules to follow: